fieldtrip/website/tutorial/natmeg/beamforming.md

 	        avg: [1x1 struct]     % Average power for each point in the source estimate
 	        cfg: [1x1 struct]     % Configuration

 The purpose of lambda is discussed in Exercise 6.
 By using cfg.keepfilter = 'yes', we let **[ft_sourceanalysis](/reference/ft_sourceanalysis)** return the filter matrix in the source structure.

 ### Plotting sources of oscillatory beta-band activity

 When plotting the source-level power now, you would realize that the power is strongest in the center of the brain.
 As already mentioned, there are several ways of circumventing the noise bias towards the center of the head.
 The most intuitive approach is to contrast two conditions, which may also both experimental conditions as we are dealing with here.

 Remember that we intended to contrast the left hand to the right hand responses.
-Therefore, we need to estimate activity on the source level for the experiment data using the filter obtained from beaming data from both conditions ('common filter'
+Therefore, we need to estimate activity on the source level for the experiment data using the filter obtained from beaming data from both conditions ('common filter'):

 	cfg              = [];
 	cfg.channel      = {'MEG*2', 'MEG*3'};
 	cfg.method       = 'dics';
 	cfg.frequency    = 18;
 	cfg.grid         = grid;
 	cfg.grid.filter  = source_all.avg.filter;
 	cfg.vol          = headmodel_meg;
 	cfg.senstype     ='MEG';

 	source_left = ft_sourceanalysis(cfg, powcsd_left);
 	source_right = ft_sourceanalysis(cfg, powcsd_right);

 After successfully applying the above steps, we obtained an estimate of the beta-band suppression in both experimental conditions at each grid point in the brain volume.
 The grid of estimated power values can be plotted superimposed on the anatomical MRI.
 This requires the output of **[ft_sourceanalysis](/reference/ft_sourceanalysis)** to match position of the MRI.
 The function **[ft_sourceinterpolate](/reference/ft_sourceinterpolate)** aligns the source level activity with the structural MRI.
 We only need to specify what parameter we want to interpolate and to specify the MRI we want to use for interpolation.

 First we will load the MRI.
 It is important that you use the MRI realigned with the sensor or your source activity data will not match the anatomical data.
 We will load the realigned MRI from the [dipole fitting tutorial](/tutorial/natmeg/dipolefitting).

 	load mri_realigned2.mat

 Before aligning the source activity to the MRI we will reslice the MRI using [ft_volumereslice](/reference/ft_volumereslice).
 The consequence of this reslicing is that the size of the MRI is decreased (it is rather large now) and the axis are adjusted so that the image is plotted correctly.
 If your MRI image is plotted upside-down, try using [ft_volumereslice](/reference/ft_volumereslice).

 	mri_resliced = ft_volumereslice([], mri_realigned2);

 Now we will align the source activity to the MR

 	cfg            = [];
 	cfg.parameter = 'pow';
 	source_left_int  = ft_sourceinterpolate(cfg, source_left, mri_resliced);
 	source_right_int  = ft_sourceinterpolate(cfg, source_right, mri_resliced);

 Now we can finally compute the difference between the two conditions.
 Here we take the ratio between the two conditions normalised by the sum.
 In this operation we assume that the noise bias is the same for both experimental conditions and it will thus cancel out when contrasting.

 	source_diff_int  = source_left_int;
 	source_diff_int.pow  = (source_left_int.pow - source_right_int.pow) ./ (source_left_int.pow + source_right_int.pow);

 Now, we can plot the interpolated data:

 	cfg = [];
 	cfg.method        = 'ortho';
 	cfg.funparameter  = 'pow';
 	cfg.funcolorlim   = 'maxabs';
 	cfg.opacitylim    = [0 1e-4];
 	cfg.opacitymap    = 'rampup';

 	ft_sourceplot(cfg, source_left_int);

 ![image](/media/tutorial/natmeg_temp/natmeg_beam1.png@650)